Evolutionary-Intelligence/DistributedEvolutionaryComputation/Pub/EC.md

 ## Estimation of Distribution Algorithms (EDAs)

 * Larrañaga, P. and Lozano, J.A. eds., 2001.
 Estimation of distribution algorithms: A new tool for evolutionary computation.
 Springer Science & Business Media.
+* Baluja, S., 1996.
+Genetic algorithms and explicit search statistics.
+In Advances in Neural Information Processing Systems, pp.319-325.
+* Baluja, S. and Caruana, R., 1995.
+Removing the genetics from the standard genetic algorithm.
+In International Conference on Machine Learning (pp. 38-46).
+Morgan Kaufmann.

 ## Natural Evolution Strategies (NES)